edulazaro/larallow/README.md

-# Larallow for Laravel: A package to handle roles and permission
+# Larallow for Laravel: A package to handle roles and permissions

 <p align="center">
     <a href="https://packagist.org/packages/edulazaro/larallow"><img src="https://img.shields.io/packagist/dt/edulazaro/larallow" alt="Total Downloads"></a>
     <a href="https://packagist.org/packages/edulazaro/larallow"><img src="https://img.shields.io/packagist/v/edulazaro/larallow" alt="Latest Stable Version"></a>
 </p>

 **Larallow** is a flexible Laravel package for managing roles and permissions with advanced features including scoped roles and permissions, polymorphic relations, translation support, and seamless integration with PHP enums for permissions.
 Zero configuration required.

-¿Why this package when Spatie Permissions exist?
+Why this package when Spatie Permissions exists?

 Spatie Permissions is a great package.
 However it stores permissions in the database by default and does not handle well scopes or permissions for different actors, also requiring to specify the guard for each permission.
 It's all about your preferences and project requirements.